uga-libraries/aip-aptrust/README.md

 # Purpose

 Convert AIPs from the UGA Libraries' digital preservation storage (ARCHive) to AIPs that can be ingested into APTrust to have geographically-distant storage.
-To be valid for APTrust, the AIPs are checked for a if they meet APTrust requirements for maximum size and file name length, additional bag metadata is added, and impermissible characters are replaced with underscores.
+To be valid for APTrust, the AIPs are checked for if they meet APTrust requirements for maximum size and file name length, additional bag metadata is added, and impermissible characters are replaced with underscores.
 The result of this script is tar files ready to ingest into APTrust.

 ## Status